 “He probably doesn’t like me very much right now,” Redskins head coach MikeShanahan said of Albert Haynesworth – who finally passed his conditioning test.

 It’s amazing that it took this long for Haynesworth to finally pass the Redskins’ conditioning test.
-This was a chess game that Albert was playing with his head coach and the overall story is a complete embarrassment.
-At this point, the Redskins would have been better off taking that 21 million dollars of guaranteed money and burning down to a pile of nothing – which would closely resemble that of Haynesworth’s career.
+This was a chess game that Albert was playing with his head coach.
+The overall story is a complete embarrassment.
+At this point, the Redskins would’ve been better off taking that 21 million dollars (of guaranteed money) and burning it down to a pile of nothing.

 “Loki the Octopus predicts that Brett Favre will retire,” is a line straight from this myfoxtwincities.com article, where an octopus at the Mall of America predicted the Minnesota QB’s future plans.